-- Bloating or Other Intestinal Distress: Fruits are high in the natural sugar fructose, which many people find hard to digest.
-In many, this sugar isn’t fully digested when it reaches the small intestine, where it’s seized by bacteria.
+- Bloating or Other Intestinal Distress: Fruits are high in the natural sugar fructose, which some people find hard to digest.
 This can cause gas or bloating.

-- Too Much Fiber: Fruits are a great source of fiber, which is an important part of kids’ diets – in reasonable amounts.
+- Fiber: Fruits are a great source of fiber, which is an important part of kids’ diets – in reasonable amounts.
 Fiber helps kids feel full, and if they are eating too much they may miss out on nutrients from other food groups such as healthy fats and proteins.